radiantlogic-v8/documentation-eoc/documentation/environments/applications/backup-and-restore/backup-restore-overview.md

 ---
 keywords:
 title: Backup Overview
-description: Get a quick introduction to backing up environments in Environment Operations Center.
+description: Get a quick introduction to backing up applications in Environment Operations Center.
 ---
 # Backup Overview

-You can create and restore backups of your environments in Environment Operations Center.
-Backups are managed within the detailed view of an environment, under the *Backups* tab.
+In the Environment Operations Center, you can create and restore backups for your applications.
+Backup functionality is available for both the Identity Data Management and Identity Data Analytics applications.
+Backups are managed within the detailed view of each application, under the *Backups* tab.
 This guide provides an overview of the *Backups* tab and its features.

 ## Getting started

-To navigate to the *Backups* tab for a specific environment, select **Backups** from the top navigation in the environment's detailed view.
+To navigate to the *Backups* tab for a specific application, select **Backups** from the top navigation in the application's detailed view.

 ![image description](Media/select-backup-new.png)

-This brings you to the *Backups* view that provides a chronological overview of all backups that have been performed on the environment.
+This brings you to the *Backups* view that provides a chronological overview of all backups that have been performed on the application.

 ![image description](Media/backup-button.png)

 ## Review backups

-From the *Backups* tab, you can review all backups that have been performed on the environment.
+From the *Backups* tab, you can review all backups that have been performed on the application.
 For each backup, the backup name, creation date, and version are listed.

 ![image description](Media/backup-column-new.png)

-If you have set a scheduled backup for the environment, a "Scheduled" notification appears at the top of the workspace indicating the frequency and time of the scheduled backup.
+If you have set a scheduled backup for the application, a "Scheduled" notification appears at the top of the workspace indicating the frequency and time of the scheduled backup.

-For more information on scheduling environment backups, see the [schedule backups](schedule-backup.md) guide.
+For more information on scheduling backups, see the [schedule backups](schedule-backup.md) guide.

 ![image description](Media/backup-schdeule-button-new.png)